Dungeon-ball/dungeonball_fe/README.md

 <img width="1033" alt="party show" src="https://user-images.githubusercontent.com/70451678/172923975-e4c9d995-30d5-45c9-9c5c-38bd3ee51f5a.png">

 Access to this page is restricted to only logged in users.
-Here a user can see the members of their party, if there are any.
+Here a user can see the members of their party, if any have been saved.
 Each player listed includes a link back to their show page.

 ## Contact